-The level of service concept consolidates considerations from engineering, urban planning, designers, operations and maintenance, municipal finance and politicians.
+The level of service concept consolidates considerations from engineering, urban planning and design, operations and maintenance, municipal finance and politicians.
 While design driven, this concept is a tool to address the balance between design, function and cost in a single language.

-The importance of the concept is the ability to categorize a response to the adjacent land use while maintaining design versatility.
+The importance of the concept is the ability to categorize a response to adjacent land use with design versatility while maintaining a coherent public realm identity.
 The level of service concept provides a simple way of understanding the design and financial differences between subsequently higher quality streetscapes.
 It creates a "typical prototype" to understanding streetscape construction and planning.

-The manual identifies the historic (existing) streetscape level of service as a basline.
+The manual identifies the historic (existing) streetscape level of service as a baseline.
 This "Basic" level of service is a design that responds to a suburban context.
 Three new streetscape levels of service have been defined to respond to urban conditions: